andersonmalheiro/dotfiles/README.md

 ## How to use
 Just copy the contents of this repo inside the `.config` folder in your home directory.

+you can ignore these dirs:
+- bspwm
+- sxhkd
+- sway
+- waybar
+- terminator

 ## Programs and dependencies
 Most of the programs can be installed with a package manager in any linux distro